shivam472/Java-Projects/README.md

-# Project
+# Encryption
-The minor project is about encryption.
+This project is about encryption.